soenkekluth/sticky-state/README.md

 var StickyState = require('sticky-state');

 new StickyState(yourElement);

-// or for all elements with class .sticky StickyState.apply(document.querySelectorAll('.sticky'));
+//  all elements with class .sticky will have sticky state:
+StickyState.apply(document.querySelectorAll('.sticky'));

-// stickyOptions shows the props you can set.
+// the props you can set:
 var stickyOptions = {
   disabled:       false,
   className:      'sticky',